essamabd03/MusicMatchApp/CONDUCT.md

 not aligned to this Code of Conduct, and will communicate reasons for moderation decisions when appropriate.

-Have trancparent communication about your ability to attend group meetings (let us know in advance if you can not make it).
+Have transparent communication about your ability to attend group meetings (let us know in advance if you can not make it).

 Make decisions as a group (majority votes may be used to settle disagrements)